RiotGames/key-conjurer/docs/setup/setup.md

 # User Startup Documentation

 ## Context
+The build documentation is fairly sparce and contributors could benifit from having a more defined step-by-step explination of how to build, configure, and utilize the KeyConjurer tool.

-The build process for keyconjurer is non-functional and has been outdated for at least the past year.
-There are broken links and no document detailing the build and usage process from start to finish.
-There is also no document laying out the overall flow of the tool and you must investigate for yourself based off of hints given in configurations.
+> There is also no document laying out the overall flow of the tool and you must investigate for yourself based off of hints given in configurations.
 A high level outline as well as a user level drilldown on steps would be greatly helpful to others.

 ## Requirements